Defining Wind - What It Is And Its Impact On Local And Global Weather

 Wind speed is measured by an anemometer.
 The most widely used anemometer is called a cup anemometer.
 It is made up of 3-4 hemispherical cups mounted on the edges of horizontal arms.
 The arms are connected to a central shaft.

-As the wind blows, it rotates the cups attached to the horizontal arms, which in turn spins the shaft.
+As the wind blows, it rotates the cups attached to the horizontal arms, which in turn spin the shaft.
 Each rotation is counted, and in this way, the wind speed is calculated.
 The minimum height to get the most accurate reading is considered to be around ten meters.

 Wind Direction